devitocodespro/Rice-Workshop-2022/README.md

 The password is the same as `<USER>`.

-To spawn the docker container from which you'll run the demo:
+To spawn the docker container from which you'll run the demo execute

 ```
 docker run --gpus <GPU> --rm -it devitopro:nvidia.run.<BACKEND>
 ```

-Replace `<BACKEND>` with either `acc` or `cuda`.
+where `<BACKEND>` should be replaced with either `acc` or `cuda`.
 This will create and take you to a fresh Docker container where Devito:

 * `<BACKEND>=acc`: generates OpenACC,
 * `<BACKEND>=cuda`: generates CUDA

-The CUDA backend is, however, still in its infancy.
-It generates functioning code for our running example, but it still suffers from several performance bugs, some of which will be analyzed and fixed in this training session.
+Note that the CUDA backend is still in its infancy.
+It generates functioning code for this workshops example, but still suffers from several performance bugs, some of which will be analyzed and fixed in this training session.

 ### Run the TTI demo

-As easy as:
+To run the demo simply execute the following commands

 ```
 cd demos/dummy_benchmark